-Americans make millions of long distance phone calls every day.
-In many parts of America, including Wisconsin, some of those calls – particularly some placed to rural customers - are not being completed.
-On a small portion of calls, even when a customer correctly dials the number of a rural subscriber, one of several problems may occur:
+Americans make millions of phone calls every day.
+In many parts of America, including Wisconsin, some of those calls – particularly some placed to rural customers - are not being completed, even when the customer dials the call correctly.
+The customer may experience these problems.
+On some calls:

 - The caller may hear ringing, but the called rural customer’s phone never rings.

 - The caller may hear nothing for a minute or so, then the call suddenly ends.

 - The caller may hear an incorrect intercept announcement, such as “this number is not in service” or “this call cannot be completed as dialed,” even though the number is in service and was dialed correctly.

 - Caller ID may display an incorrect number, or no number at all.

 Even if the call does go through, the call quality may be so bad that conversation is impossible.
 Rural call completion problems can also prevent receipt of faxes or other data communications.

 These problems – generally called rural call completion or rural call termination problems – do not appear to be the fault of the rural telephone companies.
 Instead, the problem occurs somewhere in the network between the caller and the rural telephone company’s network, so the calls are never delivered to the rural company, or they are delivered in a substandard condition.
 Rural companies, network providers and the state and federal regulatory commissions have - and are – putting considerable resources and effort into identifying and resolving these issues, but more work remains to be done.

 The Federal Communications Commission (FCC) has established the Rural Call Completion website which contains additional information, as well as links for reporting problems with rural call completion.

 Rural phone companies have been focused on this issue for some time and have asked that the FCC take actions to try to correct, or at least mitigate, the problems.
 Many state commissions – including the PSC – and many congressional offices, have also asked for action.